davidasteed/shopular/README.md

 - sanity check:  validate if your local web server (such as http-server) will produce the expected result:  a form and an html table as explained above.
 Note:  the local web server must use /src as the root folder at this phase

 Continue with setting up the test framework, babel transpiling to es5, code completion
+- install jshint:

+  npm install -g jshint

-- npm init
+- npm init  (this assumes you have install Node.js v6 or later on your machine)

-- use npm install to install each of the devDependencies/dependencies listed in package.json.
-Use option --save-dev for "devDependencies" and -save for "dependencies"

-- install angular:
+- mocha chai karma setup:

+  npm install mocha --save-dev

-  npm install --save angular
+  npm install --save-dev karma chai karma-mocha karma-chai karma-chrome-launcher

 - install grunt: